|

 carried out by the Garrison until the beginning of the century.

-This ceremony is now re-enacted on a limited number of days in
+The full ceremony is now re-enacted twice a

 Gibraltar Information Centre in Main Street.